jonbra/BIOS-IN5410/exercises/Exercise_3.md

 Make sure that `tidyverse` is activated.

+NB: Remember to check the help menus for the different functions, and search the web.

 A) Use the `select()` function to show only certain columns of the file `data_file_1.csv` that you imported in Exercise 2.
 - Select only the "Gene" column.